 (as compared with bonding or porcelain veneers)

-• Since you are doing this by yourself at home, it's a little risky.
-If you don't follow the directions, you could run into problems.
+- Since you are doing this by yourself at home, that introduces another level of unpredictability.
+If you don’t follow the directions, you could run into problems or not get the desired results.
 So you have to follow the directions.

-• Results are dependent upon your personal efforts at home.
+- You do have to put personal effort into this.
 You may prefer to have a professional do everything for you.

 How tooth whitening works:

 Effective teeth bleaching requires that the whitening agent penetrate the tooth through the enamel to the underlying dentin.
 The enamel of a tooth is very translucent, and even the dentin is somewhat translucent.
-When a tooth is dark, the darkness is in the dentin.
-That's why anything that is merely brushed on your tooth won't change the color of the tooth permanently.
+When a tooth is dark, the darkness is almost entirely in the dentin.
+That’s why anything that is merely brushed on your tooth won’t change the intrinsic color of the tooth.
 A tooth whitening agent has to soak deeply into your tooth, and that takes time.

 The color change is actually accomplished by free elemental oxygen, which oxidizes the stain, thus permanently removing it.
 The oxygen is released from a compound called a peroxide.
 Most tooth whitening gels contain carbamide peroxide, but some contain hydrogen peroxide.
 And, the greater the concentration, the greater the bleaching effect.
 The limitation comes in the irritation caused by the peroxide.
 The higher the concentration, the greater the irritation.
 The peroxide gels are made as concentrated as possible without causing irritation of the tooth or soft tissues.

 So tooth whitening requires that the gel remain on the teeth for a period of time.
 To accomplish this, a custom-fitted tray is constructed to fit your teeth.
 The tray keeps the gel in contact with the teeth.
 Trays made professionally in a dental office are also trimmed to keep the gel off the gums if possible to keep the irritation effects to a minimum.
 The gel is placed over your teeth and you wear the tray for a period of time.
-Twenty minutes is a minimum time to allow the gel to penetrate the teeth - thirty minutes is better.
+Twenty minutes is a minimum time to allow the gel to penetrate the teeth—thirty minutes is better.
 Overnight gels obviously remain on the teeth for hours.
-Then, repeated contact is required.
+This contact is repeated over a period of days for maximum results.

 Many people try over-the-counter tooth whitening products.
 However, they work poorly and in some cases can damage the teeth.
 There is one brand of whitening toothpaste that does an excellent job of removing surface tooth stains, but toothpastes won't whiten the internal structure.